www.scantips.com

 4 Add Investment $ per month (Dollar-cost averaging)

-5 Add Investments in 4 until year , thereafter withdrawals in 3
+5 Add Investments in 4 until year , then withdrawals in 3

-6 One action in same year, within range of Action Start/Stop
+6 These (only one in same year) within range of Action Start/Stop:

 Year end $ Withdrawal Investment